MisasDEV/SimpleProjects-TheAlphabetofComputers/README.md

 # 📖 The Alphabet of Computers

-This project is a simple HTML + CSS website that presents an **A–Z glossary of computer-related concepts** (Algorithm, Binary, CPU, Database, etc.).
+This project is a simple HTML + CSS website that presents an **A–Z glossary of computer-related concepts** (Algorithm, Binary, CPU, Database, etc.) to the Simple Projects collection.
 Each letter introduces a key computing term, along with a short description and useful reference links.

 ---